SC teachers' push to front of COVID vaccine line attracts others seeking top priority

 The S.C.
-Senate passed legislation that would out all K-12 employees and day care workers into Phase 1A, adding about 150,000 people to a list that already includes 1.3 million South Carolinians.
+Senate passed legislation that would put all K-12 employees and day care workers into Phase 1A, adding about 150,000 people to a list that already includes 1.3 million South Carolinians.

 But in the bill's first hearing in the House, state representatives made clear that it stands very little chance of advancing.